How to start a restaurant in 6 steps

 - Fire department and occupancy permits

 Depending on where you are, you might need to get permits from your local fire and police departments.
-These will affirm that you’re allowed to have large groups of people in your restaurant and that there are sufficient escape routes in case of an emergency.
+These will affirm that you’re allowed to have large groups of people in your dining room and that there are sufficient escape routes in case of an emergency.

-Here’s a quick overview of the most important coverages you’ll need to operate your restaurant:
+Here’s a quick overview of the most important restaurant insurance coverages you’ll need:

 This policy protects your restaurant if someone ever sues you for injury or property damage.
 (An expensive lawsuit can put a restaurant out of business, so this one is pretty important to have.)

 Property insurance protects your building (and the stuff inside your building).